jiatuya/PDM/README.md

 # A Pathogenic Single-nucleotide Variant Prediction Model for Asian Genetic Disease Community

 ## Introduction
 Whole exome sequencing has been used widely in individual patient diagnosis and large-scale research projects since its first clinical diagnosis in 2009.
-It is a fast, and economical way to find potential pathogenic SNVs in patients' genome compare to.
-Unlike Whole Genome Sequencing (WGS), which sequence every single point in patients' genome, WES only sequences the exon region.
+It is a fast, and economical way to find potential pathogenic SNVs in patients' genome compare to Whole Genome Sequencing (WGS), which sequence every single point in patients' genome.
+The WES only sequences the exon region.
 In this study, all data are generated using WES.

 There are various models out there for SNV pathogenicity prediction/classification, include PolyPhen2, SIFT, M-CAP, SNPs3D, GERP++, REVEL, PhD-SNP, CADD and so on.
 These models could be classified as 3 types